 The uniform of the Presidential Guard has a historical meaning referring to the uniform of Greek warriors during the War of Independence in 1821.
 The white skirt of the uniform has 400 folds to represent the 400 years of Ottoman occupation over the Greeks.
 Each side of the white shirt sleeve also has 200 folds.
 It was amazing to feel this fabric of high quality in my hands and see how it is made in the on site Evzones workshop.

 The uniform consists of the red phareon hat, made from red baize with a black tuft, the white shirt with wide leaves, the phermeli, which is the waistcoat and it is the most difficult part to construct, handmade, the Greek kilt created with meters of white cloth and the so typical tsarouchia, the traditional shoes of Evzones which are red, made of leather, with a small tuft in front.

 There are the fringes, blue and white standing for the Greek flag, the garters which are made of silk, the leather belt, the inside garnet, and the gun which is the most difficult piece to carry, not only for its gravity but also for the physical pressure that exerts to the soldier’s body.
 This is the official version of the uniform that the Evzones wear only on Sundays and National holidays.
 The other days, the white shirt, the phermeli and the Greek kilt are replaced by the so-called doulamas, a special uniform that the soldiers of the Macedonian Struggle (1904-1908) used to wear.
 This uniform is blue in winter and brown in summer.
 In official ceremonies, the Evzones also wear the traditional uniforms of Crete and Pontic Greeks.

-For more inspiration in Athens, check my post Athens with Kids top things to Do.
+For more inspiration and tips for activities in Athens, check my post Athens with Kids top things to Do.